mrorigo/code-flow-mcp/README.md

 By extracting rich metadata from Abstract Syntax Trees (ASTs) and leveraging a persistent vector store (ChromaDB), CodeFlow enables efficient querying and visualization of code structure and behavior.

-The tool provides two main interfaces:
+The tool provides three main interfaces:
 - **CLI Tool**: A command-line interface for direct analysis and querying of codebases.
 - **MCP Server**: A Model Context Protocol server that integrates with AI assistants and IDEs for real-time code analysis.
+- **Unified API**: A single programmatic interface that automatically detects and analyzes both Python and TypeScript codebases.

 ## Features